 Water soaks through the roof when it rains heavily, while the walls are covered with asbestos, a harmful material once used for isolation of buildings.
 According to Bayerischer Rundfunk, the technology used to ventilate and air-condition the rooms is also outdated, which is why the building will remain closed beyond 2025.
 The current estimated reopening is set for 2027.
 The financing of the construction costs amounting to 220 million euros was approved by the Bavarian state parliament.

 Huge visitor flow and crowning final guided visit

 In order to give all those interested in culture the chance to say goodbye to the masterpieces from the 19th century, admission was free from 17 to 30 December.
 This led to a huge stream of visitors, which spread as far as Barerstraße at 11 o’clock in the morning, on the last day.
 The crowd then shifted in part to the old Pinakothek and the other cultural areas in the museum quarter.

 The last day of the Neue Pinakothek was concluded with a large farewell tour.
-The general director Professor Doctor Bernhard Maaz gave an introduction with sculptures and classicism to Rodin, while the art mediator Doctor Alina Langer gave an introduction under the motto “Under the Sun of the South.
-Vincent van Gogh”, gave those interested the opportunity to learn something about Expressionism.
+General director Professor Doctor Bernhard Maaz talked about sculptures and classicism up to Rodin, while the art mediator Doctor Alina Langer gave an introduction under the motto “Under the Sun of the South.
+Vincent van Gogh”, for those interested in the opportunity to learn something about Expressionism.